geaxgx/depthai_movenet/README.md

     ```python3 BlazeposeOpenvino.py --internal_fps 15```

     Note: by default, the internal camera FPS is set to 26 for Lightning, and to 12 for Thunder.
 These values are based on my own observations.
-If you observe that your FPS is well below the default value, you should should lower the FPS with this option until the FPS set is just above the observed FPS.
+If you observe that your FPS is well below the default value, you should lower the FPS with this option until the set FPS is just above the observed FPS.

 - When using the internal camera, you may not need to work with the full resolution.
 You can work with a lower resolution (and win a bit of FPS) by using this option: